Turner lab @ ISU

 Undergrad interested in research?

-In 2020-2021 I am starting an Vertically Integrated Project research experience course related to the GEM3 research program (BIOL 2280/4480/5580).
-The class, composed of a small group of undergrads at different levels, along with graduate students and the professor, works as a research team to address a question in biology.
+Dr. Turner leads a Vertically Integrated Project (VIP) research experience course related to the GEM3 research program (BIOL 2280/4480/5580 AMOEBA/Mentored Research Alliance), which counts as credit towards a biology degree.
+The course consists of a small group of undergrads at different levels, along with graduate students and the professor, working together as a research team to address a question in biology.
 This may include field work, lab work, reading scientific journal articles and becoming familiar with protocols and practices of scientific research.
 Undergraduates can take it several times and continue gaining skills in research and mentorship, and continue to work on a long term research program.
-The particular project we are working on in Fall 2020 was started by Dr. Keith Reinhardt and the first cohort of ISU undergrads, and involves the ecology, physiology, and evolution of big sagebrush.
+Currently our theme is "Variation of Early Life History Traits of Big Sagebrush."
+The particular project we are working on involves the ecology, physiology, and evolution of big sagebrush, growth chamber experiments, and field work at the Sterling WMA common garden.
+If you are interested in ecology, conservation, plant biology, field work, etc, this could be a great opportunity for you.
+Please contact Dr. Turner (kathrynturner [at] isu.edu) to learn more!

 Other opportunities for undergraduate research in the Turner lab are described below.